1platform/onebe/docs/classes/Services_ServiceLoader.ServiceLoader.md

 • `Protected` **\_services**: `Record`<`string`, [`ServiceBase`](Services_ServiceBase.ServiceBase.md)\> = `{}`

-A map containing all the instantiated services of the application.
+A map containing all the instantiated services in the application.

 ___